 The main competitiveness factors include access to finance, cluster formation and networking, intellectual property rights as a tool to commercialise scientific results, and demand-side factors such as standards, labels, public procurement, and market access.
 The Commission's monitoring activities also aim at improving policy coherence in an area where business activities are influenced by a multitude of legal acts as well as public policies both at the national and European level.
 One of the key objectives is to contribute to the implementation of the Commission's programme to ease the regulatory burden and achieve a simplification of rules.

-- Coordinating the various Commission actions to improve access to finance for biotechnology SMEs.
+Access to finance / SME: coordinating the various Commission actions to improve access to finance also for biotechnology SMEs.

-- Implementing an action to support a strengthening of European biotech clusters, a better integration between the clusters across national borders, and a closer collaboration between regional biotech networks.
+Clusters: implementing actions to support and strengthen of European biotech clusters, a better integration between the clusters across national borders, and a closer collaboration between regional biotech networks.

 This work is done in collaboration with other relevant Commission Directorate-Generals (DGs).
-For more information, please consult our dedicated web page "EU Commission Policies".
+For more information, please consult: "EU Life Sciences and Biotechnology related Policies".